- Who is responsible for removing the highly sensitive data from my drive?

 What about paper documents containing highly sensitive date?

 This policy does not apply to non-electronic records.
 However, please note that these data do require protection under the University's Protection and Use of Social Security Numbers Policy (see also the SSN Initiative page) and the University's HIPAA compliance efforts.

 I am not sure if certain files need to be retained.
 Whom do I talk to?

-The best source of information is the data or process owner, who should be able to tell you whether or not the information is subject to the University and state's retention requirements; cf. the University's policy on Records Retention for related requirements and procedures.
+The best source of information is the data or process owner, who should be able to tell you whether or not the information is subject to the University and State's retention requirements; see the University's policy on Records Retention for related requirements and procedures.
 In general, copies may be disposed of or redacted as long as the official record is retained as required by law.

 I have some personal files on on my hard drive that contain sensitive information about me.
 Do I need to securely delete them as well?

 Although the policy only applies to data collected on behalf of the University, it would be smart to protect yourself by removing any highly sensitive data referring to yourself from your device.
 The University is not responsible if your own personal information is exposed as the result of your failure to protect it.